How can you set up research data management from the start?

 • Confidentiality: how securely do data need to be managed to prevent sharing of data with unauthorised individuals?
 The necessity for confidentiality depends on the sensitivity of the information, either as sensitive personal information or confidential business information, as well as the vulnerability of the subjects from whom the data is collected and the laws that apply to the data being collected and analysed.
 In some cases, confidentiality can be very high; when the confidentiality is high or very high, please contact the RDM Support Desk.

-For all of these aspects, the damage impact should be considered, i.e. te risks to all parties involved (i.e. participants, but also the VU as an institute, the researchers, any collaborators etc.).
+For all of these aspects, the damage impact should be considered, i.e. te risks to all parties involved (i.e. participants, but also VU Amsterdam as an institute, the researchers, any collaborators etc.).
 Untoward outcomes could be loss of privacy/secrecy, reputation damage, financial costs, fraud, mental, social or physical harm.

 Examples of Highly classified data